 - chopped fresh parsley, for garnish

-- Season chicken thighs with paprika, dried thyme, garlic powder, salt and pepper; set aside.
+- Season the chicken thighs with paprika, dried thyme, garlic powder, salt and pepper; set aside.

-- Season with Italian Seasoning and oregano, and bring to a boil.
-(You can also add more salt and pepper at this point, if desired.)
+- Season the top with Italian Seasoning and oregano, and bring to a boil.
+You can also add more salt and pepper at this point if you'd like.

 - Cover the skillet with a lid or aluminum foil and transfer to the preheated oven; bake for 30 minutes.

-- Remove lid or foil and continue to bake for 15 to 20 minutes, or until liquid is absorbed.
+- Remove the lid or foil and continue to bake for 15 to 20 minutes or until the liquid is absorbed.

-- Remove from oven and let stand 5 to 8 minutes.
+- Remove from oven and let it rest for 5 to 8 minutes.

-- Remove chicken from the pan and fluff up the rice with a fork.
+- Remove the chicken from the pan and fluff up the rice with a fork.